BDomzal/magnetstein_x_chemical_reactions/README.md

 # Code

 The code used for preprocessing, analysis and visualisations is available in notebooks/.
+To reproduce the analysis (without warm-start), use notebooks/estimation.ipynb.
+To run the analysis with warm-start, use notebooks/estimation_with_warm_start.ipynb.

 # Results